 - Bring to the boil and cook until vegetables become soft

-- Cook the rice noodles/udon noodles separately according to instructions on packet, drain them, and add them to the broth just before serving
+- If using noodles, cook them separately according to instructions on packet, drain them, and add them to the broth just before serving

-- I've just written a list of ingredients here, so that you can use as little or as much of each as you want, depending on how big a crowd you're feeding.
+- I've just written a rough guide list of ingredients here, so that you can use as little or as much of each as you want, depending on how big a crowd you're feeding.

 - Alternatively, you could add all the tofu and vegetables to your slow cooker along with the broth ingredients, cover with water and cook on high for 2-4 hours or low for 4-6 (depending on your cooker).
 Then cook the noodles separately, drain and add to the pot just before serving.

-- Though it's a dish that's really easy to make a big batch of, unfortunately you won't be able to freeze it as tofu doesn't freeze well.
+- Although this is a dish that's really easy to make a big batch of, unfortunately you won't be able to freeze it as tofu doesn't freeze well